6 Common Air Conditioner Smells Explained and How to Fix the Problem

-When your air conditioner is clean and operating correctly, it’s not normal to be smelling anything odd.
-Abnormal air conditioner noises and weird smells are a sign that something is off.
-If your air conditioner is old or you haven’t had maintenance scheduled within the last year, they can be a sure sign you need skilled air conditioning repair in Auburn and Opelika.
+When your air conditioner is clean and running right, you shouldn’t be smelling anything odd.
+Unusual air conditioner noises and odd smells are a hint that something is wrong.
+If your air conditioner is past its prime or you haven’t had maintenance completed within the last year, they can be an obvious sign you need professional air conditioning repair in Auburn and Opelika.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical odor, isn’t a positive sign.
-You might also observe your:
+If your air conditioner smells bad when turned on, especially a chemical smell, it isn’t a good sign.
+You might also notice your:

 • Air conditioner smells like paint thinner